joshwadd/Advanced_Lane_Detection/README.md

 ![](https://github.com/joshwadd/Advanced_Lane_Detection/blob/master/output_images/corner_detection.png?raw=true)

-This function is used on every calibration image making a list of corner coordinates for each image and also a list of the coordinates
+This function is used on every calibration image making a list of corner coordinates for each image and alongside a list of the corners in 3D space.

 ```python
 obj_points = []